TUDelftGeodesy/caroline/docs/architecture.md

 - Email submodule
   - Goal: Send email notifications to designated end users
 - Portal upload submodule
-  - Goal: Upload prepared datasets to the Skygeo portal
+  - Goal: Upload prepared datasets to the SkyGeo portal

 ## Jobs
 See [the specificatins in the glossary](glossary.md#jobs)